leilanorouzi/DataScinceProjects/Capstone_project1/Overview.md

 Another variable I was thinking of was the capacity of the restaurant, which again it has not be given initially.
 10 customers for a restaurant can be a fully booked reservation, while for some other, it is only a fraction of the total number of customers they can take in at any time.
 So, the best way to estimate this variable was to calculate the maximum number of people can be taken in an hour for every restaurant.
 I call them weighted factors.

-The code of this part can be found in ![predicting model code] https://github.com/leilanorouzi/SpringBoard/blob/master/Capstone_project1/Codes/MultiRegression_model_RRVF.ipynb.
+The code of this part can be found in [predicting model code] https://github.com/leilanorouzi/SpringBoard/blob/master/Capstone_project1/Codes/MultiRegression_model_RRVF.ipynb.

 ### Data selection
 Now, having all possible variables of the project, the most related variables should be selected to use for the model.
 The time appeared to be irrelevant for the model.
 I have tried two methods, correlation between variables and feature selection from random forest method.
 The calculation showed that time difference between reservation and visit, the capacity of the restaurant, the date are most correlated independent variable to the number of visitors.